LordStapy/satkas/README_tmp.md

      On the first run you will be prompted to set a password for the internal wallet.

-     **IMPORTANT**: this requires all "optional requirements" listed above.
+     **IMPORTANT**: this requires all "optional requirements" listed above, both kaspawallet daemon and LND must be already running and configured in .env file.
-     Dummy UI is made with _curses_, a basic terminal UI library already available on python for Linux.
+     Dummy UI is made with _curses_, a basic terminal UI library already available on python for Linux (Windows users may need to install it before running the script).

      Run it with:
      ```